pydio/pydio-doc-howto/misc_cli_client.md

 $ make dev
 ```

-You should have a `cec` binary available
+You should have a `cec` binary available, make it executable with `chmod u+x cec`.

+Put it in your path or add a symlink to the binary location, typically:
+`sudo ln -s /<path-to-bin>/cec /usr/local/bin/cec`

+This last step is **required** if you want to configure the completion helper (see [cec completion](https://pydio.com/en/docs/developer-guide/cec-completion)).

+Otherwise, you can also do `./cec ls` directly (in such case, adapt the suggested commands to run the examples).

+You can verify that `cec` is correctly installed and configured by launching any command, for instance:
+`cec version`

 ### Configuration

 You must first configure the client to connect to the server.

 ```
-$ ./cec configure
+$ cec configure
 ```

 You will be prompted with the following informations :